pasteyourpayloadhere/pasteyourpayloadhere/README.md

 ## Personal Projects vs Vibe Code

-Utility projects etc I often vibe code.
+Utility scripts etc I often vibe code.
 These include small scripts that I have ideas for, that aid my workflow for a greater purpose.
+I wouldn't call them projects, they're more or less "this will be helpful" type scripts.
-Examples:
+Examples include:
 - network daemon checker
 - firewall daemon checker